primer/view_components/docs/content/components/tooltip.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-The Tooltip component is a wrapper component that will apply a tooltip
+The Tooltip component is a wrapper component that will apply a tooltip to the provided content.

 ## Examples